Recently, I had the honor of interviewing Grant Harris after meeting him in Libon, Portugal at Web Summit.

 Since advising former President Obama, Harris is currently the CEO of Harris Africa Partners LLC, which advises companies and organizations about strategy, policy, and mitigating risk with doing business in Africa.

-Here are a few key points that I summarized from my conversation with Grant.
+I summarized a few key points from my conversation with Grant.

 1.)
 The diversity, opportunities and beauty of Africa need to be taken seriously.

 The first step towards taking Africa seriously is to recognize it’s 54 countries.